The Bankrate promise

 Stocks and options are closely related, but they’re very different things, especially when it comes to how much you can make or lose.

-A stock is an ownership interest in a business and may trade on an exchange.
-A stock has an indefinite life, and continues to trade as long as a company exists and remains publicly traded.
+A stock is a fractional ownership interest in a business and may trade on an exchange.
+A stock has an indefinite life, and continues on as long as a company exists and remains publicly traded.